sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 All 114 genes identified in the Norway spruce plastid genome [@nystedt2013norway] are also present in the white spruce plastid genome.
 The genomes of the white spruce plastid and Norway spruce plastid show perfect gene synteny with no structural rearrangements.

-![The annotated plastid genome, which was annotated using MAKER and plotted using OrganellarGenomeDRAW [@lohse2007organellargenomedraw].](figure/plastid-annotation.png)
+![Figure 1: The annotated plastid genome, which was annotated using MAKER and plotted using OrganellarGenomeDRAW [@lohse2007organellargenomedraw].](figure/plastid-annotation.png)

 The white spruce mitochondrial genome
 ------------------------------------------------------------